 9. Stay Calm & Respectful

 As difficult as it can seem, remaining calm and respectful in the presence of the narcissist is effective in disarming their behavior.
-Narcissists thrive on conflict, engagement, and high-energy interactions.
+Narcissistic individuals often feel most in control during conflict or emotionally intense interactions.
 By refusing to “take the bait” and keeping cool, you will be more likely able to de-escalate a situation.
 This can take practice, but the benefits will be worth it.

 10. Maintain Perspective